More about Compo Closet™

 Enter Erica - Angela's twin sister (No this will not get weird.)

 Erica and Angela grew up on Orcas Island, Washington State but both moved to Europe for studies.
 Erica returned to Washington State to finish her degree in Economics at the University of Washington.
 She returned to Vienna settled down and completed a Masters in Marketing.

 Before the second lockdown Richard and Angela visited Erica and her husband Gogo in Vienna, Erica wasn't spared Richard's ramblings on how amazing composting toilets were.

 Erica and Gogo had a T5 VW van that doubled as a work van for hauling lighting and rigging in the week and camper van at weekend.
 Suffice to say that Erica knew about the difficulties of having a stinky potty in a small space.

 In a moment of schnaps-induced weakness, Erica agreed to come on board and sort out Richard's half-baked marketing.
 Finally, there was someone qualified for their role on the team!
 Yass!

-Together we're now finalising our designs and planning our crowdfunding campaign to launch a new range of portable & compact composting toilets on the 23rd March 2021.
+Together we're now finalising our designs and planning our crowdfunding campaign to launch a new range of portable & compact composting toilets on the 4th of April 2021.

 Along the way we've also been thinking about how we can use this as an opportunity to have a positive impact on the world.
 That's why CompoCloset is committed to giving 10% of profits to charitable causes.
 As a new producer of plastic products we're also keen to ensure we use recycled materials and we're looking at how we can support initiatives such as plastic bank.